renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 ### What is the current status of Renegade?

 The project is under active development.
-As of Feburuary 2023, we have implemented core handshakes, SPDZ, and Bulletproofs primitives, and have begun work on circuit implementations, interface design, and bridging.
-A public testnet is expected in Q2 2023.
+As of April 2024, the network is fully working end-to-end and is undergoing load testing as we roll out the public testnet.

 For priority access onto the whitelisted testnet, [sign up here](https://renegadefi.typeform.com/access).
 Otherwise, you can follow along